 This is one more common reason because filtering algorithms analyze the number of active and inactive addresses in your list.
 They can consider being inactive the emails that have not been used at all and been created for sign up purposes or the abandoned ones.
 So email marketers should watch the quality of their base and exclude such addresses.

 If you intentionally mislead your receivers in order to make them open your email, you violate the CAN-SPAM Act.
 When people eventually open such letters, they may feel tricked as they see that in reality, this is the promotional email.
-Some bad examples of such lines:
+There are four really bad examples of such lines:

 - Did I leave the phone at your office? (like the receiver know the sender);